stevebargelt/jenkinsDocker/README.md

 * Dev then uses a tool (currently command line that I've dubbed [Dockhand](https://github.com/stevebargelt/Dockhand)) to:
 	* test the image and container for the basics (does it build and start?).
 	* test the image against defined standards.
-	* create the buildjob/CI/CD pipeline in Jenkins.
+	* create the build job/CI/CD pipeline in Jenkins.

 Jenkins will be our CI/CD pipeline manager and it will spin up ephemeral slave nodes when needed.
-What I mean by that is Jenkins will spin up Docker containers as build environments that only get started when a build job needs them, so if you need a Java build environment or a DotNetcore environment, Jenkins will start a Docker container to handle your build and then remove that node/container when the build is complete.
+What I mean by that is Jenkins will spin up Docker containers as build environments that only get started when a build job needs them, so if you need a Java build environment or a .Net Core environment, Jenkins will start a Docker container to handle your build and then remove that node/container when the build is complete.

 ## The Tutorials